Tagg, A. The Pic-Nic Survey, Don't Forget the Bubbles, 2018. Available at:

 Only 55% of PICUs had access to a videolaryngoscope (VL) of one type on another though in five cases the respondent didn’t know what sort it was.
-Having said that, a 2017 Cochrane review found that VL took longer than direct view and was associated with an increased number attempts.
+Having said that, a 2017 Cochrane review found that VL took longer than direct view and was associated with an increased number of attempts.
 The heterogeneity of the trials involved means that most evidence was of low or very low quality so this conclusion is open to interpretation.

-End tidal CO2 capnography is always available
+End-tidal CO2 capnography is always available

-With shorter airways it is relatively easy for an endotracheal tube to become dislodged during turns and transfers.
+With shorter airways, it is relatively easy for an endotracheal tube to become dislodged during turns and transfers.
 This leads to a failure to adequately ventilate the patient with potentially disastrous consequences.
 NAP4 recommended ETCO2 should be routinely used in all intubated and ventilated adults.

 Just to remind you of the basics, the capnograph displays the ETCO2 over time with phase 0 being that first part of inspiration.
-The number we use, the ETCO2, is that at the end of plateau of expiration in phase III.
+The number we use, the ETCO2, is that at the end of the plateau of expiration in phase III.
 Capnography has been described as the gold standard for the detection of successful tracheal intubation.
 Whilst you might think that seeing the tube pass through the cords is good enough there have been cases where the tube gets dislodged by the exiting laryngoscope blade.

-As well as confirming placement it is also used to confirm maintenance of position of the endotracheal tube.
+As well as confirming placement it is also used to confirm maintenance of the position of the endotracheal tube.
 Dislodgement or obstruction of the tube will become apparent very quickly.